-Overdraft fees, also known as nonsufficient funds (NSF) fees, hit bank customers slightly harder than they did a year ago.
+Overdraft fees, also known as nonsufficient funds (NSF) fees, can be some of the most expensive bank fees.

 Here are some ways to avoid overdraft fees: